graphile/worker/website/docs/performance.md

-- if a worker doesn't exit gracefully (e.g. it crashes or is forcefully killed), more jobs will remain locked and unable to execute until the 4 hour limit expores.
+- if a worker doesn't exit gracefully (e.g. it crashes or is forcefully killed), more jobs will remain locked and unable to execute until the 4 hour limit expires.
 (Mitigation: Graphile Worker Pro.)
 - execution latency may increase if jobs exist in one worker's local queue whilst another worker sits idle.
 (Mitigation: `preset.worker.localQueue.ttl` determines how long tasks may sit in the local queue without being worked on.)